sylhare/sylhare.github.io/_posts/2022/2022-06-13-Graphql-api-client-in-react-component.md

 const queryBook = async (title: string): Promise<BookData> => request(endpoint, bookQuery, { title })
 ```

-The last parameters is to pass _variables_ which will then be interpreted in the query fragment.
+The last parameter is to pass _variables_ which will then be interpreted in the query fragment.
 The `request` will return the value within `data` defined as `BookData`:

 ```ts